-The district works with homeowners, providing free sprinkler evaluations; school children and their teachers; and our beloved farmers and ranchers in the far corners of North Texas.
-Learn more or get involved today.
+The district works with homeowners, school children and teachers, community organizations, and farmers and ranchers in the far corners of North Texas.
+Learn more and get involved today!

-In partnership with Texas A&M AgriLife Water University, TRWD has developed a Demonstration Landscape project that showcases techniques to create and maintain beautiful residential landscaping that conserves water and protects water quality.
-Located on the TRWD main campus in Fort Worth, the landscape project is open by appointment for small tours and demonstrations.
+In partnership with Texas A&M AgriLife, TRWD has developed a Demonstration Landscape project that showcases techniques to create and maintain beautiful residential landscaping that conserves water and protects water quality.
+Located on the TRWD main campus in Fort Worth, the landscape is open for self-guided tours, or by appointment for small tours and demonstrations.

 TRWD’s Demonstration Landscapes are open to the public from 9am-5pm Monday through Friday.
 Get Directions.

 Agricultural Conservation Practices

 TRWD encourages and supports responsible agriculture and good land stewardship by working closely with local Soil and Water Conservation Districts, state and federal entities, industries and nonprofit organizations.

 Technical assistance, workshops, and demonstration projects help deliver information, resources, and new technology to agricultural producers throughout our watersheds.

 Here’s a virtual lesson using our stream trailer, one of several hands-on, mobile educational experiences that we use to teach students about our water resources.
 It’s a great way to provide young learners an interactive experience to teach them about watersheds, how we impact them, and about the actions we can take to protect them.
 We all live in a watershed and the things we do on land — good and bad — have an effect on our drinking water supplies.
 Being good stewards of our water resources helps ensure that we’ll have access to clean drinking water for years to come.